j2969719/doublecmd-plugins/plugins.md

 Access to bookmarks (RO) from `~/.config/gtk-3.0/bookmarks`.

 - [gtkrecent](plugins/wfx/gtkrecent)<br>
-View list of recently used files (also support: open, view or delete any entry). (for GTK2-version of DC only)
+View list of recently used files (also support: open, view or delete any entry), a convenient alternative to viewing `~/.local/share/recently-used.xbel`.
+DC GTK2 only.

 - [gvfs_quickmount](plugins/wfx/gvfs_quickmount)<br>
 Mounting gvfs resources with automatic password entry (stored in ini file).
 F7 - new connection, Alt+Enter - edit existing.